Residual Multi-Fidelity Neural Network Computing: Error and complexity in RMFNN

+The complexity of the algorithm comprises two main components: the cost of training the two networks, $ResNN$ and $DNN$, and the cost associated with evaluations of the deep network estimator given by \eqref{predicted_QDNN}.
+The training costs for $ResNN$ and $DNN$ can be further broken down into the cost of generating training data and the cost of solving the optimization problem for the network parameters.
+Since we assume that the evaluations of the high-fidelity model are the primary cost to be reduced, we posit that the cost of training $ResNN$ and $DNN$ is dominated by the expense of obtaining high-fidelity training data.
+Thus, the dominant cost is assumed to be given by

 where $W_{HF}$ denotes the computational cost of one evaluation of $Q_{HF}$ in \eqref{bi-fidelity}, and $W_{DNN}$ denotes the cost of one evaluation of $DNN$.
-In what follows, we discuss the cost \eqref{RMFNN_cost} of RMFNN algorithm and compare it with the cost of the following two approaches:
+In what follows, we discuss the cost \eqref{RMFNN_cost} of RMFNN algorithm and compare it, for reference, with the costs associated with the following two approaches:

 \begin{itemize} \item[$\circ$] HFM: direct sampling of the high-fidelity model without utilizing neural network-based surrogate construction or lower-fidelity information.
 Here the expensive high-fidelity ODE/PDE model is directly computed $N_{\bm{\theta}}$ times with cost,